 2.6 Numeric Vectors: Creating numeric vectors with patterns

 In Section 2.1, you learned how to create numeric vectors with length more than 1 by using the c() function.
 When the number of elements become too big, you may feel redundant manually typing in all those elements.
-Luckily, as long as the assigned elements have certain patterns, R allows you to create the desired numeric vector numeric vectors more efficiently.
+Luckily, as long as the assigned elements have certain patterns, R allows you to create the desired numeric vectors more efficiently.

 2.6.1 The colon operator : – Equally-spaced numeric vectors with increment of 1 or -1